- Course Number:

 - Special Fee:

-Course DescriptionContinues the development of the student's swimming and water safety skills.
-Stroke refinement, and skill proficiency are stressed.
-New strokes introduced include the butterfly and underwater swimming.
+Course DescriptionContinues the development of swimming and water safety skills.
+Introduces stroke refinement, building toward skill proficiency.
 Prerequisites: PE 180B or instructor permission.
 Audit available.

 Intended Outcomes for the course

-1) Demonstrate Level Five or Level Six swimming skills using standards set by the American Red Cross.
+- Demonstrate refined Adult Swim - Improving Skills and Swimming Strokes skills using standards set by the American Red Cross.

-2) Develop and apply proper skills in order to advance into the PCC Lap Swimming, Swim Conditioning, Lifeguard Training, and Water Safety Instructor courses.
+- Develop and apply proper skills in order to advance into the PCC Swim Conditioning, Lifeguard Training, and Water Safety Instructor courses.